antarcticrainforest/PatternRecog/README.rst

 Running in paralell mode (PBS)
 ------------------------------
-It is also possible to set several pattern recognition jobs to a Linux cluster to speed up the process of the recognition.
+It is also possible to send several pattern recognition jobs to a Linux cluster to speed up the process of the recognition.

 In general there are two scenarios: